cnolan3/Cicada-16/HardwareSpec/CPU_Opcodes.md

 - **Registers (rrr, sss, ddd):** A 3-bit value (0-7) represents one of the 8 general-purpose registers (R0-R7).
 - **Accumulator:** R0 is the implicit destination for most register-to-register arithmetic.
 - **Prefixes:** The `0xFD` (Advanced Addressing 1), `0xFE` (Bit, Byte, and Shift), and `0xFF` (Advanced Addressing 2) prefixes access secondary instruction maps.
+- **Instruction Timing:** The cycle counts listed for instructions in the ISA document assume standard WRAM access times.
+Instructions that access HRAM (`FC00-FFFF`) will be faster.

 ---